Everybody loves a classic, and the Maibock is a classic.

 What is a Maibock?

-Here’s a brief history of the Maibock and broader Bock family.
-So the beer style originated from the town of Einbeck and, in classic beer fashion, the style was named after the town — Einbeck.
-However, Bavarians had an accent, so the townsfolk of Munich pronounced it as ein Bock, which I guess means goat.
-So, people just started calling these beers Bock instead of Einbeck.
-I guess they also dropped the ein.
+The German Maibock beer style originated from the town of Einbeck and was originally named Einbeck.
+However, Bavarians had an accent, so the townsfolk of Munich pronounced it as ein Bock, which means goat.
+Over time, people just started calling these beers Bock instead of Einbock.
+As a cute little nod to the past, many Bocks and Maibocks have goats on their labels.

-History aside, the Maibock is a Bock that’s much paler in color — so much so that another name for the beer is Heller Bock, meaning Light Bock.
+History aside, the Maibock is a Bock that’s much paler in color, so much so that another name for the beer is Heller Bock, meaning Light Bock.

 Maibock vs Bock: What’s the Difference?